 Update August 24, 2010:

 Yet another commenter has found that the adult template was not updated for this new version.
-This has been corrected in version 0.41.
+This has been corrected and can be downloaded in version 0.41.

 Update November 14, 2010: